We Are Drinking Too Much! It’s Time To Wake Up And Smell The Coffee

 Yes, we are drinking too much – and it’s getting worse!
 Greater than 75% of these deaths were with males.
 In general, the hazardous use of alcohol results in excess of 5% of the worldwide healthcare strain.

 Alcohol is causing too much disease

-WHO’s International status statement on drinking and health 2018 delivers a detailed understanding of alcohol use and the disease problem attributable to drinking around the world.
+The WHO’s International statement on drinking and health 2018 delivers a detailed understanding of alcohol use and the disease problem attributable to drinking around the world.
 It also illustrates what nations are doing to decrease this problem.

 “Far too many individuals, their households and friends are drinking too much and having to endure the repercussions of the hazardous use of alcohol.
 This includes physical violence, accidents, psychological health issues and serious ailments such as malignant tumors, heart attack, and stroke,” claimed Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO.

 “It’s time to escalate action to avoid this severe risk to the advancement of healthy and balanced communities.”